Health Library Explorer

 How is type 1 diabetes treated?

 There's no cure for type 1 diabetes.
-But the good news is that the condition can be managed.
-Your child’s pancreas isn't making insulin.
+But it can be managed.
+Your child’s pancreas isn't making enough insulin.
 So insulin has to be put into your child’s body.
-But insulin can’t be taken as a pill.
-Instead, it's most often given as a shot (injection).
+Insulin is most often given as a shot (injection).
 The idea of giving your child shots might seem scary at first.
 But most parents and children find that it’s easier than they thought.
+Insulin pens are accurate, easy to use and practically pain-free, even for children.
+Your child may be able to use an insulin pump that helps administer insulin.
 Your child’s provider will teach you how to check your child’s blood sugar level.
 This tells you how much insulin to give your child to keep blood sugar in a healthy range.
+Your child may be able to use a continuous glucose monitor to check their blood sugar level.

 What are the long-term concerns?

 People with a blood sugar level that's too high over many years can develop health problems.
 These problems can affect the heart, eyes, kidneys, and nerves.
 You can help delay or prevent these problems in your child.
 To do this, manage your child’s blood sugar as directed.
 Support and role model a healthy lifestyle.
-And teach your child in an appropriate way how to manage their diabetes.
+And teach your child in an age appropriate way how to manage their diabetes.
+Also, be aware of the symptoms of low blood sugar levels (hypoglycemia) such as headache, confusion, slurred speech, sweating, and irritable mood.
+Learn what to do when your child has low blood sugar.
+Teach other caregivers (including those at your child's school or daycare) the same so that they may help in an emergency.
+Have your child wear a medical ID indicating they have diabetes and whom to contact in case of an emergency.

 The honeymoon phase